blockchain-certificates/cert-verifier/README.md

 The most common way to use this is to add the [latest cert-verifier pypi package](https://badge.fury.io/py/cert-verifier) to your project dependencies.

-## Running the CLI locally
+## Verify a certificate by command line

 1. Ensure you have an python environment.
-[Recommendations](https://github.com/blockchain-certificates/developer-common-docs/blob/master/virtualenv.md)
+[Recommendations](https://github.com/blockchain-certificates/cert-issuer/blob/master/docs/virtualenv.md)

 2. Git clone the repository and change to the directory